- A Visual Guide to PMS Slideshow

 - How is fibrocystic breast condition diagnosed?

-- Why don't all women with fibrocystic breast condition have breast biopsies?
+- Do all women with fibrocystic breasts need breast biopsies?

-- What are the treatments for fibrocystic breast condition?
+- What are the treatments for breast lumps, cysts, and fibrosis?

 Fibrocystic breast condition involves the glandular breast tissue.
 The sole known biologic function of these glands is the production, or secretion, of milk.
 Occupying a major portion of the breast, the glandular tissue is surrounded by fatty tissue and support elements.
 The glandular tissue is composed of different types of cells: (1) clusters of secretory cells (cells that produce milk) that are connected to the milk ducts (tiny tubes); and (2) the cells that line the surfaces of the secretory cells, called the epithelial cells.